May the 4th Be With You! (Mania.com)

 Thank you eBay:

 There have been many things from childhood that have found their way onto eBay.
 Almost all of the original Masters of the Universe figures.
 Even all my Transformers (except for Jazz because Jazz is the coolest) have been scattered to the wind.
 It still shocks me that nearly all of my GI Joes are gone.
 The Star Wars collection has remained untouched.
 In fact many items have been either added to the collection or replaced.
 I have purchased two Death Stars (both complete and in boxes) and picked up numerous rare figures or chase figures.
 I’ve even bought a few lots of figures to build onto my armies.
 That site has been a god send as it has replaced futile trips to numerous yard sales, flea markets, and over-priced collector toy stores.
 On occasion these excursions do produce some unique items (a Dagobah playset for one).
 However if I need a secret compartment piece for the Millennium Falcon, it only takes a quick net search and there it is.
 EBay can be a horrible pitch goddess sometimes but, when it comes to Star Wars, there is no place I’d rather look.

 May the fourth might just be one of those geek holidays; the one where a few of us wear a Star Wars tie to work, pop the John Williams soundtrack in and blast it.
-Maybe have a movie marathon or catch up on the Clone Wars TV series.
-For this Toy Maniac, it’s a combination of all these and more.
+Maybe have a movie marathon or re-watch The Clone Wars TV series on Netflix.
+For this Star Wars geek, it’s a combination of all these and more.
 So today, tomorrow, and for the rest of your life, may the force be with you.

 PS.
-Don’t forget about revenge of the sixth on Sunday.
+Don’t forget about Revenge of the Sixth on Tuesday.